top of page

 • Continue ahead from the fountain by the left fork of the paved road towards the sea.
 Then turn left on the coastal road Aliya HaShniya.
 You will pass a number of religious buildings on your left that catered for visitors/pilgrims and sailors of different faiths who were travelling by sea.
 First is the small Sea Mosque for those of the Muslim faith.
 It is quite old, at least as old as the 17th century.
 Some buildings after this, just before the road turns into a walkway, is the ancient Armenian Convent of St. Nicholas (D).
 It has two crosses over its entrance, one above the other.
 This church reminds us that the Armenian Church was the first Christian church in this country and that Armenia became Christian even before the Roman Empire.

 This convent has connections to Napoleon Bonaparte.
 Napoleon invaded Egypt In 1798 with the intention of creating a French empire in the Middle East.
-However, his fleet anchored in Aboukir Bay was destroyed by the British in the Battle of the Nile when Admiral Nelson launched a surprise attack.
-Napoleon then decided to advance northwards and he captured Jaffa after only a brief resistance.
+However, his fleet that was anchored in Aboukir Bay was destroyed by the British at the Battle of the Nile when Admiral Nelson launched a surprise attack.
+Napoleon then decided to advance northwards and he captured Jaffa in 1799 after only a brief resistance.
 However, a plague developed among his soldiers and was spreading among his army.
 He ordered his military doctors to euthanize his soldiers who were sick or recovering in this convent.
 The numbers he killed, in what is called the Jaffa Massacre, could have been anywhere between several dozen to several hundred.
 He also killed many of the town’s inhabitants and thousands of imprisoned Muslim soldiers.
 Napoleon’s prime objective was to capture Acre (Acco), as this controlled the way to Syria.
 However, his siege of the city was unsuccessful.
 Failing to achieve any of his objectives he withdrew to Egypt and then retreated back to France in 1801.

 • By the harbor the coastal road turns into a pedestrian walkway with cafes.
+You can also take the walkway into the middle of the port.

 Jaffa was the main port into Israel until Roman times when a new port was built in Caesarea, but this was not a particularly safe port.
 A natural sandstone reef creates a natural breakwater.
 However, the port was unable to handle large steamships and they needed to dock at sea.
 Their passengers and cargo were brought to shore by shallower boats.
 You will notice rocks projecting from the sea at the entrance to the port.
 Not surprisingly, legends developed around these rocks, or Andromeda’s Rock (E) as they are called.
 But why this name?